 Disposable hearing aid batteries are typically sold in packages or cards of five individual batteries.

-Take note of the coloured plastic tabs that prevent air from contacting the zinc inside the battery while providing a quick size reference.
+Note the coloured plastic tabs that prevent air from contacting the zinc inside the battery while providing a quick size reference.

-Changing a Disposable Hearing Aid Battery
+How to Change a Disposable Hearing Aid Battery